raml-org/raml-spec/versions/raml-10/raml-10.md

     type: Phone | Notebook
 ```

-To deserialize an instance of data, first fully expand all unions at every level, then match the instance against each element in that expansion starting from the left-most and proceeding to the right; use the first successful matching element to deserialize the instance; and if no elements match, the instance is invalid.
-A valid instance of a union type must pass all restrictions associated with at least one of the elements.
-For example:
+An instance of a union type is valid if and only if it meets all restrictions associated with at least one of the base types.
+More generally, an instance of a type that has a union type in its type hierarchy is valid if and only if it is a valid instance of at least one of the base types obtained by expanding all unions in that type hierarchy.
+Such an instance is deserialized by performing this expansion and then matching the instance against all the base types, starting from the left-most and proceeding to the right; the first successfully-matching base type is used to deserialize the instance.

+The following example defines two types and a third type which is a union of those two types.

 ```yaml
 types: